-In 2007 Smith became Furman’s all-time winningest baseball coach.
+In 2007 Smith became Furman’s all-time winningest baseball coach, and his 551 victories heading into the 2016 campaign are second among active SoCon head coaches.
 He has averaged 25 victories per season during his two-decade Paladin tenure — a level of accomplishment that takes on new meaning when considering the fact that prior to his arrival Furman had recorded just one 25-win campaign in program history and only one winning season since 1976.

-Smith has directed Paladin baseball to eight 25-win campaigns and five 30-win seasons.
+Smith has directed Paladin baseball to ten 25-win campaigns and five 30-win seasons.
 Punctuating the marked increase in success are a SoCon Tournament championship (2005) and a pair of tournament runner-up finishes.

 Taking over a moribund program in 1994, Smith’s first team managed only 10 triumphs.
 By 1997 Furman baseball posted a 29-23 record and, in the process, established a new high for season wins and finished as SoCon Tournament runner-up, which it repeated again in 2000.